top of page

 My Effin' Life, by Geddy Lee

 25. My Effin' Life, by Geddy Lee (non-fiction).
 Many rock and roll biopics exist.
 This one shows the dedication, the passion, the tireless work, the boredom, the obsessiveness, across decades and decades and in all dimensions.
 Geddy, himself an observer and poet, narrates his own life in a sincere, unglamorized manner.
 People, it's about work!
 Geddy, a nerdy outcast Jewish Canadian, learns guitar in high school, teaches himself to sing, to play keyboard, and ultimately he and some friends become one of the world's biggest rock acts, without too much jail or infidelity or drugs.
 Enjoyed especially the band's creation of 2112 album.
+And if you're reading why not comment and say what rocker or singer or artist you wanted to be when you grew up and why and did you come close, and if you had gotten all the way there, how do you suppose things would have turned out?

 --Priam X. Steeplejack